seven-of-eleven/designare-z390-opencore-efi/README.md

 <details>
-<summary><strong>Ventura, or Sonoma?</strong></summary>
+<summary><strong>Ventura, Sonoma, or Sequoia?</strong></summary>

-The EFI folder should work for either Ventura, or Sonoma.
+The EFI folder should work for either Ventura, Sonoma, or Sequoia*.

-I would avoid installing Sonoma 14.4 as it had issues with USB mapping.
+I would avoid installing Sequoia at this time as there are issues with Bluetooth and the WiFi kexts haven't been as of updated yet.

-I'm primarily using this EFI with Sonoma 14.4.1 at the moment.
+I'm primarily using this EFI with Sonoma 14.7 at the moment.
 Prior to this I was running Ventura without issue.

+I have installed Sequoia on a secondary drive and everything worked except Bluetooth.
+There is work being done on the Bluetooth kext so I'm hopefull it will be resolved soon.
+The **itlwm.kext and Heliport** app were needed for WiFi.

 </details>

 <details>
 <summary><strong>Generate your own SMBIOS</strong></summary>

 Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to create your own serial #... based off of your preferred model.